M7tnj/preHeight/README.md

 # preHeight
-preHeight is an R package that predicts the height of people with desired school-age in desired country based on training a neural network model.
+preHeight is a R package that predicts the height of people with desired school-age in desired country based on training a neural network model.

 Package: preHeight